Indonesian railway signalling

-Signaling and railway signal in Indonesia (semboyan in Indonesian) are defined as messages or signs in the form of hand signals, voice, shapes, color, or light placed in a place with a certain meaning to regulate and/or control train operations.
-Railway signal can be in the form of commands or prohibitions demonstrated through officers, or tools in the form of shapes, colors, or sounds including signals, signals, and signs; or notifications through marks about track conditions, distinctions, boundaries, and certain instructions.
+Various forms of railway signaling are used in Indonesia, where they are known as semboyan.
+They include messages and signs in the form of hand signals, voice, shapes, colour, or light placed in a place with a certain meaning to regulate and control train operations.
+Railway signal can be in the form of commands or prohibitions demonstrated through officers, or tools in the form of shapes, colours, or sounds including signals, signals, and signs; or notifications through marks about track conditions, distinctions, boundaries, and certain instructions.

-Railway signaling in Indonesia is influenced by Dutch signaling system and follows the Utrecht Convention on Railway Signaling, especially the Siemens & Halske signaling, Alkmaar type signaling and the "krian" tebeng, which became the foundation of modern Indonesian mechanical signaling.
-Electrical signaling began to be introduced in Java in the 1970s when signaling installations at Bandung Station and Solo Balapan were carried out by PNKA/PJKA and Siemens Mobility.
-In the 1980s and continuing to accelerate until now, many mechanical signaling systems have changed to electrical for several reasons such as operational efficiency and increased train traffic related to the construction of double track.
+Railway signalling in Indonesia is influenced by Dutch signalling system and follows the Utrecht Convention on Railway Signaling, especially the Siemens & Halske signalling, Alkmaar type signalling and the "krian" tebeng, which became the foundation of modern Indonesian mechanical signalling.
+Electrical signalling began to be introduced in Java in the 1970s when signalling installations at Bandung Station and Solo Balapan were carried out by PNKA/PJKA and Siemens Mobility.
+In the 1980s and continuing to accelerate until now, many mechanical signalling systems have changed to electrical for several reasons such as operational efficiency and increased train traffic related to the construction of double track.

-The influence of Dutch signaling in Indonesian railways is outlined in Regulation 3 on Signals (drafted during the Staatsspoorwegen period and refined by the Railway Service), which was later revised in 2010 with Service Regulation 3 on Signals.
-The old regulation had different interpretations of colors, namely white as a sign of "safe", green as a sign of "limited speed", and red as a "danger sign".
-However, Service Regulation 3 regulates the color green as a sign of "safe", and yellow as "limited speed".
+The influence of Dutch signalling in Indonesian railways is outlined in Regulation 3 on Signals (drafted during the Staatsspoorwegen period and refined by the Railway Service), which was later revised in 2010 with Service Regulation 3 on Signals.
+The old regulation had different interpretations of colours, namely white as a sign of "safe", green as a sign of "limited speed", and red as a "danger sign".
+However, Service Regulation 3 regulates the colour green as a sign of "safe", and yellow as "limited speed".
 This regulation also influenced the Ministry of Transportation in drafting PM No. 10 of 2011 concerning Technical Requirements for Railway Signaling Equipment.